La Trobe University Students

 The La Trobe Wildlife Sanctuary also offers placements, or internships, for current La Trobe University students enrolled in a relevant Work Integrated Learning (WIL) subject.

-Applications are strongly encouraged from students currently enrolled in the subject AGR2WIL within the Bachelor of Agricultural Sciences or Animal and Veterinary Biosciences.
-Students enrolled in other relevant subjects/courses are also encouraged to apply.
+Applications are strongly encouraged from students currently enrolled in the subject SHE3FRW (particularly students undertake Bachelor of Wildlife Conservation and Biology) or AGR2WIL (Bachelor of Agricultural Sciences or Animal and Veterinary Biosciences).

 To apply for a WIL placement please email your cover letter, CV and a copy of your latest Academic Transcript to firstname.lastname@example.org, clearly stating that you would like to apply for a WIL placement.